oslabs-beta/ShieldQL/README.md

 bash
 Copy code
-npm install shieldql
+npm install ShieldQL
 or

 bash
 Copy code
-yarn add shieldql
+yarn add ShieldQL
 Getting Started
 Integrating ShieldQL into your GraphQL Express application is a breeze.
 Follow these steps to get started: